harshv5094/harshv5094.github.io/content/posts/2024/my-setup.md

 hideComments = false
 +++

-# My Setups
+## My Setups

-So as a first post to my blog, I'm sharing my configuration.<br/>
+So as a first post to my blog, I'm sharing my configuration.\
 This post is going to be updated regularly.
 Probably..

 ## Hyprland

-So this is my hyprland setup.<br/>
+So this is my hyprland setup.\
 The distro I'm using is archlinux.

 - [Source Code](https://github.com/harshv5094/hyprland)